 Inclusive Entrepreneurship opens new and creative ways to expand the deal pipeline, to identify the highest quality deals at every stage, and to attract and engage the best talent available to help portfolio companies scale.

 In Central Ohio, Inclusive Entrepreneurship has had a measurable impact.
 It has come from intentional work to connect the broader community to identify, support and fund the best and brightest entrepreneurs.

-Rev1's results since 2016 show:
+Rev1's Results since 2016 show:

-- Diversity of client engaged companies is 4 times the industry average for technology-based startups - 50% diversity in client engaged company founders or leaders - 22% have male minority founders or leaders - 28% have female founders or leaders - 44% diversity among Rev1 Labs residents - 52% diversity in companies completing Rev1 Customer Learning Lab31
+- Diversity that is 4 times the industry average for technology-based startups

+- 22% of engaged companies are minority-led

+- 28% are led by women or women of color

+- 44% diversity among Rev1 Labs residents

+- 52% diversity in companies completing Rev1 Customer Learning Lab